Everything you need to know about housing and relocation for City Year

 In May, I started looking for roommates.
 I scoped Facebook and everyone in the City Year confirmed corps group for prospective roommates.
 Many of the AmeriCorps members had already committed to living with other people.
 But I booked my ticket to Seattle for the end of July.
 I knew things would work out somehow.

-Make your life easier by nailing the logistics and considering your budget
+Make life easier: Nail the logistics and consider your budget

 A family member picked me up at the airport and I stayed with them for the night before I moved into my apartment.
 Every City Year experience and housing experience is unique, but there are a few things that that may be helpful for those who are packing up their bags and flying cross-country:

-- Look for freebies from neighbors: Many communities now have local “Buy Nothing” groups, which allow you to source items you may need from your apartment right from your new neighbors.
-These groups are rooted in the values of passing along items or “freecycling” that you no longer need.
-You can find clothes, kitchenware, tables and other furniture on these groups.
+• Look for freebies from neighbors: Many communities now have local “Buy Nothing” groups, which allow you to source items you may need from your apartment right from your new neighbors.
+These groups are rooted in the values of passing along items or “freecycling” what you no longer need.
+You can find clothes, kitchenware, tables and other furniture in these groups.

 I’m glad I chose to take the more independent route and live with other City Year AmeriCorps members.
 It’s allowed me to learn and explore more.
 Wherever you are serving during your City Year, know that it’s you who determines what your year becomes.